dokyuhan/Proyecto_TC2005B/GDD.md

       1. Untamed, mysterious, dark
    2. Objects
       1. Ambient
-         1. Dark forest
+         1. Tall dark trees
          2. Fog at the edges
          3. Glowing red eyes in the dark

 ### **Game Flow**

+1. (First time opening) Player selects its name and realm.
+2. Player enters his card collection and deck builiding screen.
-1. Player enters the level selection screen.
+3. Player enters the level selection screen.
-2. Player chooses a Realm to fight in.
+4. Player chooses a level to fight in.
-3. Player chooses the entry fight or the boss fight.
-4. Level is selected
+5. Level is selected.
-5. Player is redirected to the level screen.
+6. Player is redirected to the level screen.
-6. Player is displayed with a customized board for the Realm in which he chose to fight.
+7. Player is displayed with a the specific board of the Realm in which he the level is located.
-7. Player fights the opponent.
+8. The match starts.

+   1. Matches unfold with each player's turn occurring simultaneously, governed by a timer for selecting two cards to play.
+   2. A match would look like this:
+      Imagine you're Player 1 and you deploy two cards combining for 17 attack, 8 defense, and 2 healing.
+Once cards are played, their stats are activated.
+However, the outcome is uncertain until both players have played their cards.
+      Suppose Player X plays two cards resulting in 10 attack, 25 defense, and no healing.
+The resolution is as follows:

+      Your 17 attack is fully absorbed by Player X's 25 defense, with their residual defense dissipating.

+      Your 8 defense successfully blocks 8 out of Player X's 10 attack, resulting in a mere 2 hit point loss.

+      Your healing boosts your health by 5, placing you 3 hit points above your starting total.

-8. Player collects his rewards.
+9. Once the match is over the player collects his rewards.

+   1. If the player won it will get a random card and XP points, if the player already has that card it will convert to XP.
+   2. If the player lost it will only get some XP points.

-9. Player is redirected to the main screen.
+10. Player is redirected to the main screen (select level screen).

 ## _Development_